-Janine Utell is Professor and Chair of English at Widener University in Chester, PA, USA, where she teaches 19th and 20th century British literature, narrative theory, and first-year writing; she also plays an active role in general education and assessment, as well as advocating for greater visibility for and commitment to the humanities.
+Janine Utell is Distinguished University Professor and Chair of English at Widener University in Chester, PA, USA, where she teaches 19th and 20th century British literature, narrative theory, and first-year writing; she also plays an active role in general education and assessment, as well as advocating for greater visibility for and commitment to the humanities.

 Janine’s second book, Engagements with Narrative, was published by Routledge in 2015.
 Her first book, James Joyce and the Revolt of Love: Marriage, Adultery, Desire, was published with Palgrave Macmillan in 2010.
 In addition to her research, she serves as the editor of The Space Between: Literature and Culture 1914-1945, the peer-reviewed digital journal and scholarly community for The Space Between Society, and is Mentoring Coordinator for the Council of Editors of Learned Journals (a two-year term beginning in 2017).
 She also serves on the Advisory Boards for Woolf Studies Annual and the Orlando Project.